-The County's current housing market presents significant impediments to developing an adequate supply of affordable housing for low to moderate-income persons.
-The recent economic downturn, coupled with high rates of foreclosed homes in the County has created a significant barrier to affordable housing.
 The County's 2015 Analysis of Impediments (AI) to Fair Housing Choice examined a number of areas in which barriers to the development of affordable housing might exist.
 The barriers identified were limited supply of affordable housing, high land costs, zoning laws, building codes, and taxes which can limit affordable housing choice.

 Cobb County will continue to review zoning, storm-water management, sustainability, and other regulatory issues affecting affordable housing development.
 The County will also explore incentives to encourage affordable housing development and actively work with community leaders to address concerns about potential future housing developments.
 Furthermore, Cobb County will undertake efforts to affirmatively further fair housing to ensure housing choice is available throughout the County by holding educational seminars throughout the community.
-Cobb County had previously set aside \$45,000.00 for fair housing education and outreach activities to ensure that fair housing is a priority among all activities undertaken by the County.
-During PY2019, the County will expend CDBG funds from prior year funds for additional fair housing education and outreach activities.
+During PY2020, Cobb County has set aside \$30,000.00 for fair housing education and outreach activities to ensure that fair housing is a priority among all activities undertaken by the County.